hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 **What is dispersion?**

 Dispersion is a measure of spread or variability in the data.
 Variance, standard deviation, IQR, among other measures, can all be used to measure dispersion.
 However, DESeq2 uses a specific measure of dispersion (α) related to the mean (μ) and variance of the data: `Var = μ + α*μ^2`.
+For genes with moderate to high count values, the square root of dispersion will be equal to the coefficient of variation (`Var / μ`).

 **What does the DESeq2 dispersion represent?**

-The DESeq2 dispersion estimates are inversely related to the mean and directly related to variance. **Based on this relationship, the dispersion is higher for small mean counts and lower for large mean counts.** The dispersion estimates for genes with the same mean will differ only based on their variance. **Therefore, the dispersion estimates reflect the variance in gene expression for a given mean value.**
+The DESeq2 dispersion estimates are inversely related to the mean and directly related to variance.
+So 0.01 dispersion means 10% variation around the mean expected across biological replicates. **Based on this relationship, the dispersion is higher for small mean counts and lower for large mean counts.** The dispersion estimates for genes with the same mean will differ only based on their variance. **Therefore, the dispersion estimates reflect the variance in gene expression for a given mean value.**

 The plot of mean versus variance in count data below shows the variance in gene expression increases with the mean expression (each black dot is a gene).
 Notice that the relationship between mean and variance is linear on the log scale, and for higher means, we could predict the variance relatively accurately given the mean.
 However, **for low mean counts, the variance estimates have a much larger spread; therefore, the dispersion estimates will differ much more between genes with small means**.